Date of Degree

 Copyright 2011 Nicholas James Sitter

 Sitter, Nicholas James.
-"Two-wire, low component count soil temperature sensor." master's thesis, University of Iowa, 2011.
+"Two-wire, low component count soil temperature sensor."
+MS (Master of Science) thesis, University of Iowa, 2011.